barryclark/jekyll-now/_posts/2019-09-19-My-Fourth-Post.md

                               | Quadralateral
                               | Rectangle
                               | Square
 In Java, a class is a "prototype" or "blueprint" for the objects under it.
+A parent class should have some properties and methods ***that are common to all objects***, while objects have some behaviors.
+In this case, the definition of Quadralateral is ***a four-side figure***, and this definition seems to apply to rectangle and square.
+If we move down to rectangle, the definition of rectangle is "a plane figure with four straight sides and four right angles, especially one with unequal adjacent sides, in contrast to a square."
+The property ***with unequal adjacent sides*** does not apply to square.
+If we think rectangle and square in a venn diagram, rectangle includes square.
+However, if we think rectangle and square as class and object in Java, one property of rectangle does not apply to square.

 Reference:[class and object](https://www.geeksforgeeks.org/classes-objects-java/#targetText=Classes%20and%20Objects%20in%20Java,around%20the%20real%20life%20entities.&targetText=A%20class%20is%20a%20user,all%20objects%20of%20one%20type.)